ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="ajs-upgraded-providers.ts" path="upgrade-module/src/app/ajs-to-a-providers/ajs-upgraded-providers.ts"></code-example>

-You can then provide the service to Angular Classicby adding it to the `@NgModule`:
+You can then provide the service to Angular Classic by adding it to the `@NgModule`:

 <code-example header="app.module.ts" path="upgrade-module/src/app/ajs-to-a-providers/app.module.ts" region="register"></code-example>